utilForever/rx-rust/README.md

-# RxRust
+# rx-rust

-Reactive Extensions for the Rust language.
+Reactive Extensions for the Rust language